johanfive/fyi/src/FYI.md

 # FYI

 ## Regular notification example
-Next time you open this project, a noticiation will popup with the following message:
+Next time you open this project, a noticiation will pop up with the following message:
 > Example notification from markdown file #regular-notification-example-1

 # Details